-The grants, valued at up to $120,000 each, are targeted towards supporting social enterprises to be more effective and efficient in demonstrating and increasing social impact for the people and communities they exist to support.
+SEDI Grants have helped social enterprises, including trading Indigenous owned or controlled organisations with a defined social benefit, grow their business, scale their impact and further their missions of creating positive social change.
+The grants, valued at up to $120,000 each, supported social enterprises to be more effective and efficient in demonstrating and increasing social impact for the people and communities they exist to support.

-The initiative supports social enterprises across all states and territories that are delivering services for people living in Australia who are experiencing entrenched disadvantage, in a range of social outcome areas, including: communities, employment, education and First Nations Australians.
+The initiative supported social enterprises across all states and territories that are delivering services for people living in Australia who are experiencing entrenched disadvantage, in a range of social outcome areas, including: communities, employment, education and First Nations Australians.
 View full list of the DSS outcome areas.

 Eligible SEDI Grant applicants: